Ishaa28/music_sql_project/README.md

 #Answers practical business and analytical questions, such as:

-Top customers and cities by revenue
+Top customers and cities by revenue,
-Most invoiced countries and best customers
+Most invoiced countries and best customers,
-Most popular genres per country
+Most popular genres per country,
-Top artists by track count and by customer spend Deep-dive on rock genre listeners
+Top artists by track count and by customer spend, Deep-dive on rock genre listeners,
-Advanced groupings, including "top per country" queries using window functions Queries suitable for PostgreSQL and compatible relational databases.
+Advanced groupings, including "top per country" queries using window functions, Queries suitable for PostgreSQL and compatible relational databases.

 #Key SQL Topics Practiced
-Multi-table joins (INNER JOIN, implicit joins) Aggregation (SUM, COUNT, MAX)
+Multi-table joins (INNER JOIN, implicit joins)

+Aggregation (SUM, COUNT, MAX)

 Window functions (ROW_NUMBER, PARTITION BY)

 Filtering (WHERE, HAVING)

 Ranking and top-N analysis (with LIMIT, ORDER BY)

 Data grouping and grouping by calculated fields